Treating Obesity 2026

 » Participation in both Treating Obesity 2026 and the Obesity Medicine Board Review fully satisfies the CME requirement to register for the ABOM certification exam.

-This 4-day course, which is among the highest-rated Harvard Medical CME courses, presents state-of-the-art strategies for managing your patients with obesity.
-The course also offers an optional full-day pre-course Obesity Medicne Board Review.
+This program, which is among the highest-rated Harvard Medical CME courses, presents state-of-the-art strategies for managing your patients with obesity.
+The course also offers a full-day pre-course Obesity Medicine Board Review.

 On This Page